THE PHILIPPINES

 Map Animation: Inset Central Visayas | Main map Panglao Island and Tagbilaran City.
 Images: Libaong White Beach

-Living in Panglao is something many people consider after visiting Bohol as a potential place to settle — but deciding whether it actually works as a place to live is a very different question.
-This guide looks at what day-to-day life in Panglao is really like once you move beyond holidays and short stays.
+Living in Panglao is something many people consider after visiting Bohol as a potential place to settle — but deciding whether it actually works as a long-term home is a very different question.
+This guide looks at what day-to-day expat life in Panglao is really like once you move beyond holidays and short stays in 2026 — including whether a comfortable lifestyle is sustainable at ~$2,260/month.

-I meet a lot of people, especially on dive boats, and I almost always get asked the same question when I mention my expat life here: it’s a beautiful place, but what made you decide to settle down and live in Panglao?
+I meet a lot of people, especially on dive boats, who ask the same question when I mention my expat life here: it’s beautiful, but what made you decide to settle down and live in Panglao long-term?
+That question comes up so often because choosing where to live is about more than scenery.
+With its island lifestyle, international airport, ferries, nearby Tagbilaran for malls/groceries/medical care, Panglao offers a balance of comfort and opportunity — but also real challenges like rising costs and utilities issues.

 Table of content for the article